near/docs/docs/tutorials/test-your-smart-contracts.md

 - `yarn asp` to run only AS-pect tests
 - `yarn jest` to run only Jest tests

-Please explore the code in these tests to get a better understanding of the actions they perform.
+Go ahead and explore the code in these tests to get a better understanding of the actions they perform.
 * AS-pect test files are located in `assembly/__tests__/example.spec.ts` & `token.spec.ts`

 - The Jest test file is located in `src/test.js`